Chinwesarah/Online-Retail-Store-Sales-Analysis/README.md

 ## Results

-1. The Pareto Analysis established that most customers are from the United Kingdom, followed by Netherlands and Ireland, these countries make up for 90% percent of total sales.
+1. The Pareto Analysis established that most customers are from the United Kingdom, followed by Netherlands and Ireland.
+These countires together account for 100% of the sales that make up the top 90% of the total sales.
+The United Kingdom alone accounts for the vast majority (94%).

 2. The sales trend overall shows that sales seem relatively stable, it fluctuates a little but does not show long-term upward or downward trend.
 There are occasional sharp increases or decreases, this might be indicative of some specific events like promotions and discount offer.